What Are B2B Demand Generation Services?

 1. ZoomInfo

-ZoomInfo gives you the data and automation to run demand generation campaigns from target selection through conversion.
-The platform includes over 100 million company profiles and 500 million business contacts, plus intent signals that show which accounts are researching solutions right now.
+ZoomInfo is a go-to-market intelligence platform that gives revenue teams the data, intent signals, and automation needed to run demand generation programs from target account selection through conversion.
+The platform includes over 100 million company profiles and 500 million business contacts, with intent signals that identify which accounts are actively researching solutions in your category right now, not six months ago.

-ZoomInfo Marketing connects directly to Salesforce, HubSpot, Marketo, and other CRM platforms.
-This means account data stays current and workflows trigger automatically based on buyer behavior.
-GTM Workspace brings everything into one interface where Copilot surfaces which accounts to prioritize and what actions to take next.
+ZoomInfo Marketing connects directly to Salesforce, HubSpot, Marketo, and other major CRM and marketing automation platforms.
+Account data stays current through dynamic enrichment, and workflows trigger automatically based on buyer behavior rather than requiring manual list pulls.
+GTM Workspace brings everything into a unified interface where Copilot surfaces which accounts to prioritize and recommends next actions based on engagement signals.

 Over 35,000 companies use ZoomInfo to accelerate pipeline.
-The platform maintains GDPR, CCPA, and SOC 2 Type II compliance.
-Gartner and Forrester include ZoomInfo in their evaluations of sales intelligence and ABM platforms.
+The platform maintains GDPR, CCPA, and SOC 2 Type II compliance, which is important for enterprise programs operating across multiple regions.
+ZoomInfo is evaluated by Gartner and Forrester in their assessments of sales intelligence and ABM platforms.

-Intent monitoring across web activity, technology changes, and funding events to spot in-market accounts
+Intent monitoring across web activity, technology changes, and funding events to identify in-market accounts before they raise their hand

-Multi-channel orchestration that coordinates email, phone, and advertising in one workflow
+Multi-channel orchestration coordinating email, phone, and advertising in unified workflows

-CRM integration that updates contact records and triggers actions based on signals
+CRM integration that updates contact records dynamically and triggers actions based on signals

-Conversation intelligence that analyzes sales calls to find messaging that works
+Conversation intelligence that analyzes sales calls to identify messaging patterns that drive pipeline

-Data enrichment that fills gaps in your existing CRM records
+that fills gaps in existing CRM records and flags records that have gone stale

 2. INFUSE

-INFUSE builds and runs multi-channel campaigns for B2B companies.
-The agency combines its own data with content syndication, email marketing, and event programs to generate qualified leads across your entire funnel.
+INFUSE builds and executes multi-channel demand generation campaigns for B2B companies that need full-funnel coverage across global markets.
+The agency combines its own proprietary data with content syndication networks, email marketing, and event programs to generate qualified leads across the entire buyer journey.

-The service includes campaign strategy, creative development, audience targeting, and ongoing optimization.
-INFUSE maintains relationships with publisher networks and data providers to extend your reach beyond owned channels.
-You get dedicated account management and regular reporting on how campaigns contribute to pipeline.
+The service covers campaign strategy, creative development, audience targeting, and ongoing optimization.
+INFUSE maintains publisher network relationships and data partnerships that extend reach beyond owned, which is useful for organizations entering new markets or targeting buying committees in unfamiliar industries.
+Clients receive dedicated account management and regular reporting that connects campaign activity to pipeline contribution.

-INFUSE serves clients in technology, financial services, and healthcare with global reach.
-The agency can execute campaigns in multiple languages and regions.
-You can engage through project-based work or ongoing retainers.
+INFUSE serves technology, financial services, and healthcare clients with execution capability across North America, EMEA, and APAC.
+The agency can run campaigns in multiple languages and regions simultaneously.
+Engagements are available as project-based work or ongoing retainers depending on program scope.

 Email campaigns with list acquisition and deployment